UX RESEARCH & DESIGN • UI DESIGN • APP DESIGN

 Project Type: Personal Passion

 While pick-up sports are a great way to stay active and meet people, they’re not always accessible or safe for women.
-HerGame was born out of a common, frustrating experience: wanting to play, but not knowing where to go — or worse, showing up and not feeling welcome or having an uncomfortable experience.
+HerGame was born out of a common, frustrating experience: wanting to play, but not knowing where to go, or worse, showing up and not feeling welcome or having uncomfortable interactions with male players.
 For many women, myself included, access to casual sports is limited not by interest, but by invisible barriers:

-• The social discomfort or unpredictability of open, mixed-gender environments.
+The social discomfort or unpredictability of open and competitive, mixed-gender environments.

 “In co-ed games, if you’re not as skilled, it’s because you’re ‘just a girl’, but if you’re good or better, then the tone sometimes shifts to something more aggressive and unfriendly.
 The unpredictability is exhausting.”